* Dollar hits near one-month high

 * Interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser (Recasts, adds comments; updates prices)

-The dollar, also seen as a safe haven, was at a near one-month high against rivals, making gold expensive for holders of other currencies.
+The dollar was at a near one-month high against rivals, making gold expensive for holders of other currencies.

-Investors now await the outcome of the European Central Bank’s policy meeting on Thursday.
+Investors now await the outcome of the European Central Bank’s policy meeting due on Thursday and the Bank of Canada’s policy meeting on Wednesday.

-“European countries do need some kind of economic help from the central bank, which would make the euro a little weaker compared to the dollar,” independent analyst Ross Norman said.
+“European countries do need some kind of economic help from the central bank, which would make the euro a little weaker compared to the dollar, but given the lingering uncertainties, that won’t cause much damage to gold’s shine,” said independent analyst Ross Norman.

-Elsewhere, platinum was up 1.3% at $912.88.
+Elsewhere, platinum rose 0.2% to $902.94.
 On Tuesday, the World Platinum Investment Council changed its forecast for the market in 2020 from a surplus to a deficit.